State Estimation

 The function returns an instance of the DCStateEstimation type, which includes the following fields:

-• voltage: the variable allocated to store the bus voltage angles;
+• voltage: The variable allocated to store the bus voltage angles.

-• power: the variable allocated to store the active powers;
+• power: The variable allocated to store the active powers.

-• method: the system model vectors and matrices.
+• method: The system model vectors and matrices.

 Examples